minorua/Qgis2threejs/docs/source/Tutorial.rst

 Conclusion
 ----------

 Tutorial is over.
-3D visualization is so difficult?
-Do you feel the posibility of 3D visualization with QGIS?
+3D visualization is difficult?
+Do you see potential in 3D visualization with QGIS?
 If you can use high-quality data, you can create beautiful 3D scenes!

-.. tip:: Next, how about addding a background map layer to the map canvas.
+.. tip:: Next, how about adding a background map layer to the map canvas.
    You can do it easily with `QuickMapServices plugin`__.
 Also, how about adding vector data to the scene. :doc:`ObjectTypes` page has example images of various object types.
 See :doc:`ExportSettings` for the detail.